sparrow-cloud/manual_stag/Writerside/topics/Analysis-Report.md

 5. Enter a filename for the report you want to print out.
 6. Click the **Export** button.

-> **Tip**: If the analysis report file is too large, it will be split into multiple files.
+> **Tip**: You can print out the report from completed analyses only.
+If the analysis report file is too large, it will be split into multiple files.

 The report contains the following content: